djangokillen/minion-hate-bot/README.md

 ### Running it in the background

 The process can be ran in the background with the command [nohup](https://en.wikipedia.org/wiki/Nohup).
 With this command you can safely close down the command line without having to worry about it not working anymore.

 To make the command work, open up your command line and type this:

     ```bash
     $ nohup /usr/bin/python /path/to/python/script &
     ```

 The python script should now run every 15 minutes and be fully automated.

 (Warning: this will stop working if you shut down your computer, or just close it down temporarily if you have a laptop.
 Not a good solution.)

+## Final result

-5. You should see your bot tweeeting about how they fully DESPISE minions!
+You should see your bot tweeeting about how they fully DESPISE minions!

 ## License
 This repository is released under the [MIT license](LICENSE.md).